bitfinexcom/dazaar-payment-lightning/README.md

 }

 const paymentCard = {
+  method: 'Lightning',
-  currency: 'LightningBTC', // may also be LightningSats
+  currency: 'BTC', // may also be LightningSats
   amount: '0.002',
   unit: 'hours',
   interval: 1,